mel-cdn/azure-fastapi-serverless/README.md

 # Serverless FastAPI on Azure

-Little project to tests Serverless FastAPI deployment on Azure.
+Little project to explore Serverless FastAPI deployment on Azure.

-## Setup the project
+## Set up the project

 ```bash
 # Clone project